ropensci/software-review/.github/ISSUE_TEMPLATE/A-submit-software-for-review.md

 ## Publication options

 - [ ] Do you intend for this package to go on CRAN?
+- [ ] Do you intend for this package to go on Bioconductor?
 - [ ] Do you wish to automatically submit to the [Journal of Open Source Software](http://joss.theoj.org/)?
 If so:

 <details>